Jonatlop07/AppointmentsChallenge/README.md

         and also to manage easily the parameters to create and update appointments, and to identify a single appointment (in order to query, delete or update it).
     -   Input data for appointments will be validated (ensuring that the type of the data is as expected, and in case of the field `score` it should be in the range [0, 5])

--   Next, run the following command to create and execute the ELT script container:
+-   Next, run the following command to create the ELT script container:

 `docker compose up elt --build -d`

--   To see the top 5 appointments retrieved by the ELT in json format, run the following command:
+-   To execute the ELT and see the top 5 appointments retrieved by the ELT in json format, run the following command:

-`docker compose logs elt`
+`docker exec etl python /app/appointments_elt.py --use-cache --cache-data`

+-   The parameters of the script are:

+    -   `--use-cache` tells the script to execute the logic on the last saved records on the cache.
+If there is no data in the cache, the GET request is made to retrieve the current appointments in the database.
+    -   `--cache-data` tells the script to save the retrieved appointments in the cache

 -   **Env file is committed for ease of configuration**